 Depending on the institution, there will be plenty of hands-on learning involved in millwright training, both in labs and through work placements.
 Students will also spend time on career education and securing an apprenticeship.

 General Millwright Program Requirements

 Ontario college millwright programs require an Ontario Secondary School Diploma (OSSD) or equivalent for entrance, as well as a grade 12 English and grade 12 mathematics credit.
-Some programs may require that you already be registered as an apprentice with the Ministry of Advanced Education and Skills Development.
+Some programs may require that you already be registered as an apprentice with the Ministry of Colleges and Universities.

 Millwright Jobs and Salaries

 The millwright trade can take you into many fields – essentially anywhere where machinery is used.
 In fact, opportunities exist for overseas travel as an industrial mechanic if you’re interested in seeing the world.